Gordon Banks: Personal life and health

 Banks was an Inaugural Inductee to the English Football Hall of Fame in 2002.
 In March 2004, he was named by Pelé as one of the world's 125 greatest living footballers.
 He was awarded an honorary doctorate from Keele University in February 2006.
 In May 2006, Banks was the first 'legend' to be inducted into a new Walk of Fame, by having a plaque installed in the pavement in front of Sheffield Town Hall.
-In July 2008, Pelé unveiled a statue of Banks making his famous 1970 World Cup save outside the Britannia Stadium.
+In July 2008, Pelé unveiled a statue of Banks outside the Britannia Stadium.
 In March 2011, he was also inducted into the City of Stoke-on-Trent Hall of Fame, along with Roy Sproson.
 Pelé became a good friend of Banks and following his death the Brazilian described Banks as a "goalkeeper with magic".

 In 1980, Banks published his first autobiography, Banks of England.
 He published a more comprehensive autobiography in 2002: Banksy: My Autobiography.
 Irish investigative author, Don Mullan, published a boyhood memoir in 2006 called Gordon Banks – A Hero Who Could Fly in which he wrote about the influence of the England goalkeeper on his life.

 In December 2015, it was announced Banks was receiving treatment for kidney cancer.
 He died from cancer in his sleep at his home in Madeley, Staffordshire, 12 February 2019 at the age of 81.
 Banks's funeral took place on 4 March 2019 at Stoke Minster.
 His pallbearers were goalkeepers representing his former teams; Joe Anyon (Chesterfield), Jack Butland (Stoke City), Joe Hart (England) and Kasper Schmeichel (Leicester City).